 The Committee typically approves annual equity awards at its February meeting, the date of which is usually set two years in advance.
-The annual equity awards for 2018 were granted on March 8, 2018.
+The annual equity awards for 2020 were effective on March 17, 2020.

-In order to mitigate the impact of fluctuations in our stock price, award values are converted into a number of shares by dividing the applicable dollar value of the long-term incentive opportunity by the average of the closing per-share price of our Class A Common Shares for the 30 trading days immediately preceding and including the grant date of the equity award.
+In order to mitigate the impact of fluctuations in our stock price, award values are converted into a number of shares by dividing the applicable dollar value of the long-term incentive opportunity by the average of the closing per-share price of our Class A Common Shares for the 30 trading days immediately preceding and including the effective date of the equity award.
 The Committee does not grant equity compensation awards in anticipation of the release of material, nonpublic information.
 Similarly, the Company does not time the release of material, nonpublic information to coincide with equity award grant dates.